d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 Scully is awesome if you need a pre-rendered Angular SPA where all routes can be accessed immediately without loading the whole app at once.
 This is a great benefit for users as they don’t need to wait until the whole bunch of JavaScript has been downloaded to their devices.
 They have instantly access to the sites information.
-Furthermore _Scully_ offers a way to create very easily a blog and renders all posts written in markdown.
+Furthermore, _Scully_ offers a way to create very easily a blog and renders all posts written in markdown.
 It will handle and pre-render dynamic routes by fetching API data from placeholders and visiting every route filled by this placeholder.
 Compared to pre-rending by using [Angular Universal](https://angular.io/guide/universal), _Scully_ is much easier to use and it doesn't require you to write a specific flavor of Angular.
 Also _Scully_ can easily pre-render hybrid Angular apps or Angular apps with plugins like jQuery in comparison to Angular Universal.